 - 1. Be fearless and bold.
 Never be ashamed to witness regarding your salvation.
 A timid person will not be a soulwinner.
 The Holy Spirit will give courage and boldness, so yield to the Spirit. - 2.
 Be frank and honest, but yet not rude.
-Tell the person the truth regarding to your own identity, experience, and the true message of salvation. - 3.
+Tell the person the truth regarding your own identity, experience, and the true message of salvation. - 3.
 Keep your goal clearly defined.
-Your object is to win the soul and to see him saved.
+Your objective is to win the soul and to see him saved.
 It is not to gain another member for the church and another tithe payer; it is not just to win another argument. - 4.
 Never get into an argument if it can be helped.
 Keep the conversation on the level of an earnest and frank discussion, but never a heated argument.
 Once it begins to be an argument, find a way to cheerfully terminate the discussion, and make an appointment to resume the discussion on another occasion. - 5.
 Keep to the Word of God.
-After all, it is not what you think or what he thinks that decides the matter, but rather what does the Bible have to say about the matter.
+After all, it is not what you think or what he thinks that decides the matter, but rather what the Bible has to say about the matter.

-- 6. At the beginning try to find a common basis of agreement first.
-If you can find a place where you can agree with him, it will be so much easier than to go on the places of disagreement without building resentment. - 7.
-Never start in by denouncing the person's religious faith, but rather simply show him a better way.
+- 6. At the outset try to find a common basis of agreement.
+If you can find a place where you can agree with him, you can avoid the resentment caused by total disagreement. - 7.
+Never start by denouncing the person's religious faith, but rather simply show him a better way.
 Do not put him into the position of having to lose face.
 Therefore, never place him in the position of having to defend his religion. - 8.
 Never get upset or show any trace of anger or impatience.
 When this happens, the soulwinner is immediately defeated and has lost his opportunity.
 He must keep calm, patient, sweet, and loving. - 9.
 Do not permit the person to monopolize the conversation.
-During the discussion where it will be most profitable and keep it on the subject of salvation. - 10.
+The discussion will be most profitable if you keep it on the subject of salvation. - 10.
 Hold him to the main issue of accepting Jesus and obeying the gospel.
 Bring him to the place of decision. - 11.
-Give your own experience.
+Share your own experience.
 Tell him what Jesus has done for you.

-Always remember that he who has an experience is never at the mercy of him who only has an argument.
+Always remember that he who has an experience is never at the mercy of he who only has an argument.